Do you remember the 7 Dwarfs names?

 Poor Happy.
 And he’s one of the friendliest dwarfs, too.
 What about you?
 What names of the 7 dwarfs didn’t you remember?

-Where to see the 7 Dwarfs at Disney World
+Where to see all the dwarfs at Disney World

 Seven Dwarfs Mine Train

 Anyone wanting to see the Seven Dwarfs at Disney World needs only to look in Fantasyland at the Magic Kingdom for the Seven Dwarfs Mine Train.
 This ride is one of the newest in all of Disney World and always has a long wait time and makes the list of one of the fastest rides at Disney World.